 When to Request a Leave or Disability

-Requests must be made for an absence lasting more than three days due to your own serious illness or disability, maternity, to care for a newborn, an immediate family member or to prepare for a military leave.
+Requests must be made for an absence lasting seven (7) consecutive calendar or five (5) work days due to your own serious illness or disability, maternity, to care for a newborn, an immediate family member or to prepare for a military leave.
 Leave requests may be submitted up to 30 days in advance of a planned absence and requests for unplanned absences should be submitted as soon as practicable, usually within one to two business days.

 Timely reporting is critical in securing approval of your request and continuation of payments issued through payroll.